Ramalingam Chellappa: Education

 Ramalingam received his PhD of Electrical Engineering at Purdue University, as well as his MSEE.
 He has a Master of Engineering (Distinction) of Electrical and Communication Engineering from The Indian Institute of Science (1977), and a Bachelor of Engineering (Honors) of Electrical and Communication Engineering from The University of Madras (1975).

 Work at The University of Southern California

 During Ramalingam's time at the University of Southern California, he was worked at the Signal and Image Processing institute, as an assistant from 1981 to 1986, associate professor during 1986 to 1991, and director during 1988 to 1990.

 Work at The University of Maryland

-During his time at The University of Maryland, Ramalingam Chellappa was a professor of The Department of Electrical and Computer Engineering, as well as an affiliate professor at The Department of Computer Science.
+During his time at The University of Maryland, Ramalingam Chellappa was a professor of The Department of Electrical and Computer Engineering and a Permanent Member of UMIACS, as well as an affiliate professor at The Department of Computer Science.

 Work at Johns Hopkins University

 Ramalingam currently works at Johns Hopkins University, and is researching artificial intelligence, facial recognition, machine learning, motion capture, and computer imaging.

-He is a Life Fellow of IEEE, President of the IEEE Biometrics Council, a distinguished lecturer of the IEEE Signal Processing Society, and holds 8 patents.
+He is a Life Fellow of IEEE, and a Fellow of AAAI, AAAS, ACM, AIMBE, IAPR, NAI and Optica and served as the President of the IEEE Biometrics Council, a distinguished lecturer of the IEEE Signal Processing Society, and holds 9 patents.